 Real-life story - Martyn Davey

-Martyn is one of the first trainee nursing associates in the country and loves both the study and NHS placements.
+Martyn was one of the first trainee nursing associates in the country and loved both the study and NHS placements.
 Read on to find out why!

 How I got into the role

 At 18, I left my supermarket job to seek a new challenge.
 I joined a care agency where I looked after people in their own homes, which included caring for the elderly and people with learning disabilities and mental ill health.
 Eventually, I joined the NHS as a support worker, looking after young children with breathing difficulties.
 Care was provided in their own homes, sometimes with one-to-one support at night.